 In this coronavirus pandemic, there have been unprecedented affects on employees’ rights, including the right to get paid, and the right to health and safety.

-If you have been unfairly dismissed, or had your pay cut/stopped, because you’ve refused to attend an unsafe work place, read our specific article here.
+If you are an employee and have been unfairly dismissed, or had your pay cut/stopped, because you’ve refused to attend an unsafe work place, read our article here.
 For more general coronavirus employment rights, read on.

-Links to our free coronavirus employee rights app and other practical coronavirus work-related material for employees is given at the end of this article.
+Links to our other practical coronavirus work-related material for employees are given throughout and also at the end of this article.

 This guide covers: